Accurian/wuwa-team-manager/README.md

-# Endstate Matrix — Wuthering Waves Team Manager
+# Wuthering Waves Team Manager for Endstate Matrix

 A team building manager for Wuthering Waves, mainly created for Endstate Matrix but can be used for general use.